CPPS and Prostate Cancer

-A 1999 study of prostate biopsies of chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) patients (Prostate pathology and the chronic prostatitis/chronic pelvic pain syndrome: a prospective biopsy study, JU 1999, Krieger et al) found no cancer cells, and the authors commented that this was unusual:
+A 1999 study of prostate biopsies of chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) patients found no cancer cells, and the authors commented that this was unusual:

 “A final observation deserves comment.
 In our relatively large patient cohort we expected to find some incidental cancers of the prostate but none was noted …”.

-Other people argue that histological inflammation is a frequent finding in prostate cancer studies.
-However, while prostates removed because of cancer may show signs of focal inflammation, the owners of these glands are unlikely to have suffered from chronic pelvic pain.
-Prostatitis and pelvic pain is a rarely mentioned topic on the sci.med.prostate.cancer newsgroup.
+The same study found that only 5% of CPPS patients had moderate or severe prostatic inflammation.
+However, histological (microscopic) inflammation is a frequent finding in prostate cancer studies.
+And while prostates removed because of cancer may show signs of focal inflammation, the owners of those glands are unlikely to have suffered from chronic pelvic pain.

 Inflammation is also a frequent finding in BPH.
 This inflammation is theorized to result from the endocrine-driven overgrowth of the gland leading to small ruptures in the tubules which allow secretions to “leak” into the tissues of the gland and cause inflammatory reactions.
 Again, the mild inflammation and discomfort of BPH does not rise to the level of severity of true chronic pelvic pain syndrome (which can be disabling), although the possibility of developing chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) as a result of BPH may exist, in the susceptible.

 There is now also some science to show a faintly negative correlation between chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) and prostate cancer.
-PSA is usually raised in CP/CPPS/chronic prostatitis patients.
+PSA is often raised in CPPS/chronic prostatitis patients.
 Here is an interesting study suggesting the actual PSA protein may inhibit prostate cancer.
-As Dr D. Shoskes says, perhaps CP/CPPS/chronic prostatitis --> increased PSA --> decreased chance of prostate cancer (or at least its rapid progression):
+As prostatitis researcher Daniel Shoskes MD says, perhaps CP/CPPS/chronic prostatitis –> increased PSA –> decreased chance of prostate cancer (or at least its rapid progression):

 PSA may slow progression of prostate cancer